 First and foremost is the cost of the garments.
 The Washington Post has reported that the ceremonial wig is imported from Britain and costs around $6,500.
 This cost was once the subject of heated debate in Parliament.

-The wig has also come under huge scrutiny because of that fact that it was not meant for Africans in the first place.
+The wig has also come under huge scrutiny because of the fact that it was not meant for Africans in the first place.

 Furthermore, there is the colonialism issue.
 Why do we follow a tradition steeped in colonial history?
-A time where the courts were largely inaccessible to the ordinary folk.
+A time when the courts were largely inaccessible to the ordinary folk.

 Canada is one of the countries that recognized this, and ditched the white wig in order to get “psychological separation from Britain and reinforce their independence.”